sass/sass/doc-src/SASS_CHANGELOG.md

 The former two conditions always worked, but the latter two are new.

+## `-moz-calc` Support

+The new [`-moz-calc()` function](http://hacks.mozilla.org/2010/06/css3-calc/) in Firefox 4 will now be properly parsed by Sass.
+`calc()` was already supported, but because the parsing rules are different than for normal CSS functions, this had to be expanded to include `-moz-calc`.

+In anticipation of wider browser support, in fact, *any* function named `-*-calc` (such as `-webkit-calc` or `-ms-calc`) will be parsed the same as the `calc` function.

 ## Rails 3 Support

 Support for Rails 3 versions prior to beta 4 has been removed.
-Upgrade to Rails 3.0.0.beta4 if you haven't already.
+Upg rade to Rails 3.0.0.beta4 if you haven't already.

 ## 3.0.12